Genuine (horse)

-Genuine, (ジェニュイン, 28 April 1992 – January 19, 2015) is a Japanese Thoroughbred racehorse and sire.
+Genuine, (ジェニュイン, 28 April 1992 – January 19, 2015) was a Japanese Thoroughbred racehorse and sire.
 From the first crop of foals sired by Sunday Silence he won five of his twenty-one races and finished second seven times in a racing career which lasted from October 1994 until November 1997.
 After winning once as a juvenile in 1994 he improved to become one of the best colts of his generation in Japan in the following year, winning the Satsuki Sho and finishing second in the Tokyo Yushun.
 He remained in training for two more seasons, recording his best subsequent victory in the 1996 Mile Championship.
 Apart from his wins he was placed in the Yasuda Kinen and two runnings of the Tenno Sho.
 After his retirement from racing he had some success as breeding stallion in Japan and Australia.

 Background

 Genuine was a brown horse with a white snip bred in Japan by Shadai Farm.
 He was from the first crop of foals sired by Sunday Silence, who won the 1989 Kentucky Derby, before retiring to stud in Japan where he was champion sire on thirteen consecutive occasions.
 His other major winners included Deep Impact, Stay Gold, Heart's Cry, Manhattan Cafe, Zenno Rob Roy and Neo Universe.
 Genuine's dam Croupier Lady was a successful racemare in the United States, winning thirteen races between 1985 and 1989 before being exported to Japan.
 In addition to Genuine, she produced Croupier Star the dam of Asakusa Kings the Best Japanese Three-Year-Old Colt of 2007.

 During his racing career Genuine was owned by Shadai Race Horse Co Ltd and trained by Yasuhisa Matsuyama.